mijorus/gearlever/README.md

   <img width="600" src="https://github.com/user-attachments/assets/448c0d18-7024-4ca9-aee8-0a11604b0909">
 </p>

 Do you agree?
-Here is a link: <br>
+Here is a link 🍺: <br>
 <a href="https://ko-fi.com/mijorus" align="center">
   <img width="250" src="https://mijorus.it/kofi-support.png">
 </a>